-Anesthesia practitioners if permitted by state law may separately report significant, separately identifiable postoperative management services after the anesthesia service time ends.
+If permitted by state law, anesthesia practitioners may separately report significant, separately identifiable postoperative management services after the anesthesia service time ends.
 These services include, but are not limited to, postoperative pain management and ventilator management unrelated to the anesthesia procedure.